-The C9 is advertised to support HDMI 2.1, but with no HDMI 2.1 sources, it isn't currently possible for us to test.
+This TV is advertised to support HDMI 2.1, but with no HDMI 2.1 sources, it isn't currently possible for us to test.

 The C9 supports eARC when connected to a compatible AV Receiver, which allows it to send higher quality DTS:X and Dolby Atmos via TrueHD sound from an external device to your receiver.
-Like the 2018 LG OLEDS, it also supports DTS and Dolby Digital passthrough to a standard ARC receiver.
+Like the 2018 LG OLEDs, it also supports DTS and Dolby Digital passthrough to a standard ARC receiver.

 When connected to a PC, the PC detected the C9 as a stereo device, so it wasn't possible to send 5.1 or 7.1 audio to the TV without bypassing the PC's autodetection system.

-Update 05/24/2019: Retested the eARC passthrough with a different PC, and no bypassing was necessary: the PC still detected the C9 as a stereo device, but the bitstreaming ignored that fact, and sent 7.1 TrueHD audio without a problem.
+Update 05/24/2019: Retested the eARC passthrough with a different PC, and no bypassing was necessary: the PC still detected the C9 as a stereo device, but the bitstreaming ignored that fact and sent 7.1 TrueHD audio without a problem.